 Any couple that agrees on all terms of the divorce, including property division and spousal/child support are eligible for an uncontested divorce.
 While it’s not required, it is helpful if the couple does not have children or significant assets (which make disagreements more likely).
 It is possible to have an uncontested divorce with large assets and/or children, though.

-Why is an this a good option?
+Why is this a good option?

-For couples that agree on terms of divorce, going the uncontested route can save you precious time and money.
+For couples that agree on terms of the divorce, going the uncontested route can save you precious time and money.

 Since uncontested divorces are not litigated, there is a massive reduction in legal fees and very little time spent in court.
-They can be settled in as little as a month, letting you both move on with your lives faster than if you had to endure long, drawn out divorce proceedings.
+They can be settled in as little as a month, letting you both move on with your lives faster than if you had to endure long, drawn-out divorce proceedings.
 You also retain more control over the outcome of the divorce if you agree and can draw up an agreement that you’re both happy with.